-What is the Evidence-Based Medical Science That Supports Nature as Medicine?
+What is the Evidence for Nature as Medicine?

-Just this: Connecting to your food: where it comes from, how it is raised, how it gets and provides nutrition, how your body uses it to prevent and treat disease.
+With Food!
+Where it comes from, how it is raised, and how it acquires and provides nutrition, energy and protection.
+Watch below.

 Claire Cooper Marcus, Naomi Sachs

 - Therapeutic Landscapes: An Evidence-Based Approach to Designing Healing Gardens and Restorative Outdoor Spaces 1st Edition